-We could have taken the funicular to the top of Mount Lycabettus, the highest point in Athens.
+We could have taken the funicular to the top of Lycabettus Hill, the highest point in Athens.
 But the path was more inviting, winding its way upwards through a pine-scented landscape rich with legends.
 Besides, I wanted to try to find the rock church of Saint Isidore.

 Lycabettus Hill – a classic Greek landscape in the heart of the city